 Each Wendy's restaurant is built to the franchisor's specifications for exterior style and interior decor.
 Typical freestanding restaurants are one-story brick buildings with parking for 15 to 70 vehicles.
 The restaurants have a food preparation area, a dining room with seating capacity for 30 to 130 guests, and a pick-up window for drive-through service.
-Of the 349 Wendy's restaurants it operates, the Company (i) owns the land and buildings comprising 22 restaurants, (ii) leases the land and buildings comprising 317 restaurants, and (iii) owns the building and leases the land comprising 10 restaurants.
+Of the 376 Wendy's restaurants it operates, the Company (i) owns the land and buildings comprising 14 restaurants, (ii) leases the land and buildings comprising 352 restaurants, and (iii) owns the building and leases the land comprising 10 restaurants.
 The remaining lease terms (including options to renew) range from one to 50 years.
-The structures are between one and 48 years old.
+The structures are between one and 49 years old.
 Meritage has performed major remodels on a number of its older Wendy's restaurants in the last several years.
 The land and buildings owned by the Company are held as collateral for financing.

-The Company remains focused on reimaging its Wendy's.
-Reimaging costs inclusive of deferred maintenance items range from \$400,000 to \$700,000 per restaurant.
-Currently, 70% of the Company's Wendy's restaurant portfolio has been reimaged.
+The Company remains focused on reimaging its Wendy's restaurants.
+Reimaging costs inclusive of deferred maintenance items range from \$400,000 to \$600,000 per restaurant.
+Currently, 72% of the Company's Wendy's restaurant portfolio has been reimaged.

 Taco John's restaurants are typically a 2,100 square foot, freestanding building with parking for roughly 30 vehicles.
 Similar to Wendy's, there is a food preparation area, a dining room with seating capacity for 40 guests, and a pick-up window for drive-through service.
-For the one operating Taco John's restaurant, the Company owns the land and building.
+Of the six Taco John's restaurants it operates, the Company (i) owns the land and buildings comprising five restaurants and (ii) leases the land and buildings for one restaurant.
+The remaining lease term (including options to renew) is 50 years.
 The land and buildings owned by the Company are held as collateral for financing.

-Of the six independent restaurants it operates, the Company (i) leases the land and buildings comprising five restaurants, and (iii) owns the building and leases the land for one restaurant.
-The remaining term of the building and land leases (including options to renew) are between 16 and 49 years.
-The remaining term of the land lease (including options to renew) is 16 years.
+Of the Company's six independent restaurants, the Company (i) leases the land and buildings comprising five restaurants, and (ii) owns the building and leases the land for one restaurant.
+The remaining term of the building and land leases (including options to renew) are between 14 and 48 years.
+The remaining term of the land lease (including options to renew) is 15 years.

 The Company leases office space at 45 Ottawa SW Suite 600, Grand Rapids, Michigan, which serves as the registered office and principal place of business of the Company.
-The lease term runs through July 2026 with three 5-year renewal options.
+The lease term runs through June 2026 with three 5-year renewal options.